gitlabhq/gitlabhq/PROCESS.md

 The milestone of a ~regression is used to schedule when the fix will be delivered.
 The creation time of a ~regression tells us which release it was found in.

+A ~regression label does not apply to ~bugs for new features.
+That by the definition above are not regressions.

 ## Release retrospective and kickoff

 - [Retrospective](https://about.gitlab.com/handbook/engineering/workflow/#retrospective)